Alma Pacheco Memorial Garden

 Alma Pacheco, was born in El Salvador, grew up in Portland, and was a student at Mt.
 Hood Community College from 2011 to 2015.
 During her time at MHCC, Alma held active positions in the campus community as a SOAR team member, co-chair of the M.E.Ch.A, and student body president.
 Alma left a lasting impact at the college that is remembered by those who knew her or benefitted from her work.

-The Sandy River Basin Watershed Council is partnering with Mt.
-Hood Community College and the Transiciones/Transitions program (which Alma was a graduate of) to create the garden.
-These partners share common goals of wanting to remove invasive English ivy and utilize naturescaping to increase the accessibility of green infrastructure and water quality for nearby Beaver Creek.
+The Sandy River Watershed Council is partnering with Mt.
+Hood Community College, its' Transiciones/Transitions program (which Alma was a graduate of), and the Powell Valley Garden Club to create the garden.
+These partners share common goals of wanting to remove invasive plants and utilize naturescaping to increase the accessibility of green infrastructure and water quality for nearby Beaver Creek.
 This cross cultural project provides the benefits of cleaner air, water, and beauty.
-It also directly ties into the MHCC campus wide clean water retrofit.
+It also directly ties into the MHCC campus wide Salmon Safe projects.
 The native plant garden will help sustainably manage storm-water runoff by filtering and absorbing storm water before it runs into nearby Beaver Creeks endangered Coho and Chinook salmon habitat.